YTasheva/Yuliya-React-Portfolio/README.md

 ### Required Components

-* At a minium, your portfolio must render these 6 components:
+* At a minimum, your portfolio must render these 6 components:
   1. [ ] App
   2. [ ] Header
-  4. [ ] Home
+  3. [ ] Home
-  5. [ ] Project Gallery
+  4. [ ] Project Gallery
-  6. [ ] Project
+  5. [ ] Project
-  7. [ ] Contact
+  6. [ ] Contact

 ### Required Component Content

 * [ ] App:
-  * [ ] Must be your top level component and render all necessary children components
+  * [ ] Must be your top-level component and render all necessary children components
 * [ ] Header:
   * [ ] Must be rendered across the entire site
   * [ ] Must Contain a Navbar